Agoric/agoric-sdk/packages/SwingSet/docs/liveslots.md

 * local Promises: passed as a promise
 * promise returned by `E(p).foo()`: passes as a promise, with pipelining enabled
 * Function: rejected (todo: wrap)

+## Garbage Collection vs Metering

+When a swingset kernel is part of a consensus machine, the visible state must be a deterministic function of userspace activity.
+Every member kernel must perform the same set of operations.

+However we are not yet confident that the timing of garbage collection will remain identical between kernels that experience different patterns of snapshot+restart.
+In particular, up until recently, the amount of "headroom" in the XS memory allocator was reset upon snapshot reload: the new XS engine only allocates as much RAM as the snapshot needs, whereas before the snapshot was taken, the RAM footprint could have been larger (e.g. if a large number of objects we allocated and then released), leading to more "headroom".
+Automatic GC is triggered by an attempt to allocate space which cannot be satisfied by this headroom, so it will happen more frequently in the post-reload engine than before the snapshot.
+See issues #3428, #3458, and #3577 for details.

+To accommodate differences in GC timing between kernels that are otherwise operating in consensus, liveslots uses an "unmetered box": a span of execution that does not count against the meter.
+We take all of the liveslots operations that might be sensitive to the engine's GC behavior and put them "in" the box.

+This includes any code that calls `deref()` on the WeakRefs used in `slotToVal`, because the WeakRef can change state from "live" to "dead" when GC is provoked, which is sensitive to more than just userspace behavior.